Common Object Request Broker Architecture: Freedom from data-transfer details

 When handling low-level connection and threading, CORBA provides a high level of detail in error conditions.
 This is defined in the CORBA-defined standard exception set and the implementation-specific extended exception set.
 Through the exceptions, the application can determine if a call failed for reasons such as "Small problem, so try again", "The server is dead", or "The reference does not make sense."
 The general rule is: Not receiving an exception means that the method call completed successfully.
 This is a very powerful design feature.

 Compression

 CORBA marshals its data in a binary form and supports compression.
 IONA, Remedy IT, and Telefónica have worked on an extension to the CORBA standard that delivers compression.
 This extension is called ZIOP and this is now a formal OMG standard.

 Problems and criticism

 While CORBA delivered much in the way code was written and software constructed, it has been the subject of criticism.

-Much of the criticism of CORBA stems from poor implementations of the standard and not deficiencies of the standard itself.
+Much of the criticism of CORBA stems from poor implementations of the standard rather than deficiencies of the standard itself.
 Some of the failures of the standard itself were due to the process by which the CORBA specification was created and the compromises inherent in the politics and business of writing a common standard sourced by many competing implementors.